 Correspondingly, medical misdiagnosis and failure to diagnose include:

 Family members of those who have died due to the reckless or unlawful actions of others may file a lawsuit in California to recover damages.
-Claimants financially reliant on the deceased can get compensation for their family member’s past, present, and future earnings.
+Claimants who were financially reliant on the deceased can get compensation for their family member’s past, present, and future earnings.
 Generally, in California, it’s against the law to intentionally inflict sadness, sorrow, or mental anguish over losing a loved one.
 However, California law permits the loss of a loved one’s affection and company and the cessation of sexual intercourse for married couples.
 So, you can discover more about wrongful death claims by speaking with a seasoned lawyer with experience in damage litigation involving misdiagnosis.

 For example, a successful wrongful death claim must demonstrate the following: